amandaputney/snake-eyes/README.md

 Executing the correct win logic

-Organizing my code in a consice way
+Organizing my code in a concice way